selfsame/fen2/README.md

 mouse input done, there's no built in cursor stuff. `show_mouse` is very hit or miss, at least as a runtime thing you toggle.

 I got the filewatcher reload to target the exact file, which is great! should be able to reload images in the future as well when they change.

+## 5-26-2022

+Going to do jam stuff tonight: working on a sprite sheet and a map editor.